-Centuries ago the Tai lived north of Yangtzekiang in China.
+Centuries ago the Thai lived north of Yangtzekiang in China.
 Relentless pressure by the Chinese gradually forced them southward.
 They conquered many peoples and cultures as they sought a new homeland, and by the 10th century they had settled in Central Thailand.
 A bloodless revolution in 1932, led by Westernized intellectuals, instituted a democratic constitutional monarchy.
 However, the country has suffered numerous governmental upheavals since then.
 Today, Buddhism is the central and unifying force in Tai society and even maintains social control.
-The Central Tai speak Thai, the official language of the country.
+They speak Thai, the official language of the country.

-The Central Tai are unusually polite, respectful, and hospitable people.
+The Thai are unusually polite, respectful, and hospitable people.
 Their children are brought up to respect those of a higher rank, with additional emphasis on independence and self-reliance.
-The Central Tai seldom use physical punishment to discipline children.
+The Thai seldom use physical punishment to discipline children.

-Age is highly respected in Central Tai society.
+Age is highly respected in Thai society.
 Type of occupation, wealth, and place and type of residence follow age in terms of respect and rank.
 Rural farmers rank below artisans, merchants, and city government officials; clergy form a separate group.
-Families are the core of Tai society.
+Families are the core of Thai society.
 In rural areas, the immediate family usually lives, eats, and farms together.
 A young married couple may live with the bride's family until they can establish their own home.

-The Central Tai are distinguished by a near absence of labor division by gender.
+The Thai are distinguished by a near absence of labor division by gender.
 Both men and women plow, till, fish, cook, tend babies, clean house, and wash clothes.
 Rice is the major economic crop, providing both a food staple and a cash crop.

 Thailand has serious public health problems.
 Hepatitis is prevalent and malaria is a problem in rural areas.
 HIV infections are epidemic in the cities.